Package: PSMatch

 plotSpectraPTM(sp1158[2],

-main = "Scan 1158 with carbamidomethylation")
+main = "Scan 1158 with carbamidomethylation",

-More importantly, plotSpectraPTM() allows to visualise and compare the matches with different modifications.
 For instance, there is a better match when carbamidomethylation of cysteines is applied (as above) compared to no modifications at all.

 plotSpectraPTM(sp1158[2],

-main = "Scan 1158 without modifications")
+main = "Scan 1158 without modifications"

 As glycine has the same mass as carbamidomethylation, the b7 and b8 ions are overlapping in both spectra).